 The partition function of the perpendicular plane partitions labeled by $(L,N,M)$ and $(\lambda,\mu,\nu)$ is

 for finite positive integers $L,N,M$.
 We are also interested in the $L,N,M\rightarrow\infty$ case, and the corresponding partition function is defined by

-Similar to the case in the Subsection \ref{sec:diagonal boundary}, above limit of generating functions can also be regarded as an ordinary generating function weighted by a new kinds of modified size of infinite perpendicular plane partitions.
+Similar to the case in Subsection \ref{sec:diagonal boundary}, the above limit of generating functions can also be regarded as an ordinary generating function weighted by a new kind of modified size of infinite perpendicular plane partitions.
 The modified size $\overline{|\pi|}$ of the perpendicular type is defined as follows.
 First, the set of infinite perpendicular plane partitions is defined as

 Thus, for each $\pi\in\mathcal{P}^{\infty,\infty,\infty}_{\lambda,\mu,\nu}$, there exists a sufficient large $K>0$ such that, when denote by $\pi^K$ the restriction of $\pi$ in the region $[0,K]\times[0,K]\times[0,K]$, $\pi^K$ belongs to the set $\mathcal{P}^{K,K,K}_{\lambda,\mu,\nu}$.
 Thus, the modified size of infinite perpendicular plane partition $\pi$ is defined by